 - if they match the person’s inheritance pattern

-Seave is a variant filtration and annotation platform.
-This online tool takes the millions of variants identified by sequencing an individual or family's genomes and puts them in an easily searchable database.
+Seave is an online tool for genome filtering.
+It takes the millions of variants identified by sequencing an individual (or family's) genome and puts them in an easily searchable database.

 To get started, you can download the written instructions.

 Or watch this instructional video for a more in depth look.
 It may help to open Seave and follow along in a public database.

 Seave was designed and built at the Kinghorn Centre for Clinical Genomics (KCCG) by Dr Velimir Gayevskiy and Dr Mark Cowley.
 It is open source, so those interested in using Seave in their practice can access this paper in Bioinformatics, the source code and the documentation.

 These case studies were developed for medical specialists, but should be interesting to all health professionals.
 You can complete them individually and as a team exercise.

 Start by downloading the Seave instructions, along with the first case study.

 - Case study 2: Ali, Sara and Nadia (PDF)

 - Case study 4: coming soon

 If you have questions or feedback please contact us at email@example.com.